 Projects

-Three projects, ordered by what they ask of the data: first understand what's happening, then predict what will, then recommend what to do about it.
+Five projects, ordered by what they ask of the data: first understand what's happening, then predict what will, then recommend what to do about it.

 Do Listings Lie?
 How Airbnb Language Predicts Price